-Whenever Qt is mentioned, wxWidgets is touted as an excellent replacement from our research. wxWidgets is a C++ library that lets developers create applications for Windows, macOS, Linux and other platforms with a single code base.
-It has popular language bindings for Python, Perl, Ruby and many other languages, and unlike other cross-platform toolkits, wxWidgets gives applications a native look and feel because it uses the platform's native API rather than emulating the GUI.
+Whenever Qt is mentioned in our research, wxWidgets is touted as an excellent replacement. wxWidgets is a C++ library that lets developers create applications for Windows, macOS, Linux and other platforms with a single code base.
+It has popular language bindings for Python, Perl, Ruby and many other languages.
+Additionally, unlike other cross-platform toolkits, wxWidgets gives applications a native look and feel because it uses the platform's native API rather than emulating the GUI.